-- (a) The requirements for students admitted to programs leading to an undergraduate degree, certificate, or diploma shall include evidence of graduation from high school or the equivalent, a General Education (GED) certificate, or evidence of an associate/bachelor's degree or the equivalent. - (b) The requirements for students admitted to programs leading to a graduate degree or certificate shall include graduation from an accredited bachelor's degree program or higher degree.
-An official bachelor's degree transcript(s) demonstrating a CGPA of 2.50 or higher on a 4.00 grading scale or equivalent is required.
-Alternatively, students who might have an undergraduate CGPA between 2.30 and 2.49, but who have previous graduate work at a college or university equivalent to at least 9 credits and a CGPA greater than 3.0 would also demonstrate sufficient CGPA.
+- (a) The requirements for students admitted to programs leading to an undergraduate degree, undergraduate certificate, or diploma shall include evidence of graduation from high school or the equivalent, a General Education (GED) certificate, or evidence of an associate/bachelor's degree or the equivalent. - (b) The requirements for students admitted to programs leading to a graduate degree or graduate certificate shall include graduation from an accredited bachelor's degree program or higher degree.
+An official bachelor's degree transcript(s) demonstrating a cGPA of 2.50 or higher on a 4.00 grading scale or equivalent is required.
+Alternatively, students who might have an undergraduate cGPA between 2.30 and 2.49, but who have previous graduate work at a college or university equivalent to at least 9 credits and a cGPA greater than 3.0 would also demonstrate sufficient cGPA. - (c) Foreign transcripts of international students seeking transfer credits must be evaluated by an endorsed member of Association of International Credential Evaluators (AICE) or National Association of Credential Evaluation Services (NACES)

-&lt;sup>2To ensure that eventual students will have the ability to benefit from education in our institution, Fairfax University of Virginia (FXUA) requires that applicants meet a minimum cumulative grade point average (CGPA) standards.
-When applying for a graduate level program at FXUA, students must have a minimum of a 2.50 CGPA on a 4.00 scale from their undergraduate studies.
-Alternatively, students who might have an undergraduate CGPA between 2.30-2.49 on a 4.00 scale, but have previous graduate work at a college or university equivalent to at least 9 credits and a CGPA greater than 3.00 would also demonstrate sufficient CGPA.
+2To ensure that eventual students will have the ability to benefit from education in our institution, Fairfax University of Virginia (FXUA) requires that applicants meet a minimum cumulative grade point average (cGPA) standards.
+When applying for a graduate level program, students must have a minimum of a 2.50 cGPA on a 4.00 scale from their undergraduate studies.
+Alternatively, students who might have an undergraduate cGPA between 2.30-2.49 on a 4.00 scale, but have previous graduate work at a college or university equivalent to at least 9 credits and a cGPA greater than 3.00 would also demonstrate sufficient cGPA.

-&lt;sup>3 Applicants providing international education credentials must have their credentials meet.
+3 Applicants providing international education credentials must have their credentials meet.
 U.S. degree equivalency requirements.

-&lt;sup>4 Certain programs require program pre-requisites.
+4 Certain programs require program pre-requisites.
 Refer to the specific program for these requirements.
 Eligibility will be determined prior to acceptance.

-&lt;sup>5 FXUA's has a minimum age requirement.
-Applicants below the age of 18 should refer to the "Minimum Age Requirements for Admission.
+5 Applicants below the age of 18 should refer to the "Minimum Age Requirements for Admission".

-&lt;sup>6 Applicants studying on or expecting to be on an F1 Visa must refer to section 3.4 below for additional requirements.
+6 Applicants studying on or expecting to be on an F1 Visa must refer to the section on Materials for International Applicants for additional requirements.

-- (c) Foreign transcripts of international students seeking transfer credits must be evaluated by an endorsed member of Association of International Credential Evaluators (AICE), American Association of Collegiate Registrars and Admissions Officers (AACRAO), or National Association of Credential Evaluation Services (NACES) - (d) It is the responsibility of the institution to maintain student records, which reflect the requirements for admission of all students. - (e) Institutions are not precluded from admitting, under different requirements, students who are beyond the age of compulsory school attendance or who may be otherwise specially circumstanced, such as: (i) having financial sponsorship through contractual arrangements with public or private organizations; (ii) having identifiable needs requiring remedial instruction as a supplement to the regular curricula; (iii) participating in innovative postsecondary programs specially described to ACICS; or (iv) being enrolled in individual courses not leading to an academic credential.
+- (d) It is the responsibility of the institution to maintain student records, which reflect the requirements for admission of all students. - (e) Institutions are not precluded from admitting, under different requirements, students who are beyond the age of compulsory school attendance or who may be otherwise specially circumstanced, such as: (i) having financial sponsorship through contractual arrangements with public or private organizations; (ii) having identifiable needs requiring remedial instruction as a supplement to the regular curricula; (iii) participating in innovative postsecondary programs specially described to ACICS; or (iv) being enrolled in individual courses not leading to an academic credential.

-3.2.1 Explanation of Undergraduate Admission Requirements
+2.3 Undergraduate Admission Requirements